davidje13/websocket-express/README.md

 handler, will be called (according to the standard express logic).

 If no handlers are able to accept a WebSocket request, it will be closed (with code 4404 by default).
+If you want another library to handle the request (e.g. socket.io), you can call `abandon` to stop any further handling of the request.

 If an exception is thrown, the socket will be closed with code 1011.